jon-ruckwood/hal-feed-server/README.md

 # Customized links for feed entries.
 Links can optionally include named parameters that
 # refer to attributes of the resource.
-# Note that any 'self' link relation configured will override the default
-# generated 'self' link.
 feedEntryLinks:
     - link:
         rel: other